You are here

 Research Leadership Intensive

-Leadership Theories, Styles and Qualities
+Leadership Theories, Styles, and Qualities

 Leading a Research Office – Communication / Culture / Cooperation

 High quality research is underpinned by high quality research office support.
-This section of the program will examine the changing nature and roles of research offices, the characteristics of effective research offices and provide practical suggestions on how to build the right cultures in effective offices (service culture, team culture and learning culture).
+This section of the program will examine the changing nature and roles of research offices, the characteristics of effective research offices, and provide practical suggestions on how to build the right cultures in effective offices (service culture, team culture and learning culture).
 The session will also examine communication strategies to ensure that the role and work of the office is understood across the institution and will also include a discussion of the role of cross institutional collaboration to achieve the institution’s research goals.

 Effective Communication and Emotional Intelligence

-The previous session included discussion of office communication strategies, this session will focus more on individual communication styles including the role of verbal and non-verbal communication.
+The previous session includes discussion of office communication strategies, this session will focus more on individual communication styles including the role of verbal and non-verbal communication.
 It will include the elements that influence effective communication, including: trusted communication, active listening, recognizing bias, impact of gender issues, and dealing with diversity.
-Emotional Intelligence (EQ) is now considered as equally an important leadership trait as IQ.
+Emotional Intelligence or Emotional Quotient (EQ) is now considered as equally an important leadership trait as IQ.
 EQ refers to the ability to monitor one’s own and other’s emotions and to use this information to guide behavior.
 This session will look at the different attributes of EQ, why it is important and how to develop EQ.
 Case studies and practical examples will give conference attendees the opportunity to apply EQ principles in simulated workplace situations.

 Team Building and Leadership

 A team leader is one who provides direction and instruction to a group of other individuals and who takes collective responsibility for their actions and outcomes.
 Effective team leaders understand themselves, their institutions, their role in the institution, and, importantly, their team members!
-True team leadership derives from more than a position in an organizational structure – it derives from individuals who are able to understand and motivate others and whose actions model required behaviors.
+True team leadership derives from more than a position in an organizational structure – it derives from individuals who can understand and motivate others and whose actions model required behaviors.
 In this session participants will learn and discuss the qualities that make up effective team leaders.

 Leadership Strategies for Reducing Conflict